01 Oct A Healthy Home For The Holidays

-- Provide hand sanitizer throughout the home, as well as disinfecting wipes for high traffic areas such as doorknobs and toilet seats.
+- Provide hand sanitizer throughout the home and disinfect wipes for high-traffic areas such as doorknobs and toilet seats.

-- Avoid handshakes and hugs, rather give fist pumps and/or wave.
+- Avoid handshakes and hugs; give fist pumps and/or wave.

 - Limit contact with commonly touched surfaces or shared items

-- Clean and disinfect your home thoroughly prior to guests arriving, during the celebration, and after they have left.
+- Clean and disinfect your home thoroughly before guests arrive, during the celebration, and after they have left.